-Creating report card comments for struggling students or report card comments for weak students can be challenging.
+Creating report card comments for struggling students can be challenging.

 How do you say what you need to say without seeming insensitive or negative?
 And how do you communicate the facts and your observations clearly?